How to Embed Matters: Evaluation of EO Embedding Design Choices

 \section{Discussion and Conclusion}

 Our results show that compact EO embeddings can retain strong downstream utility, but their effectiveness depends on both encoder architecture and how information is preserved under spatial compression.
-Task-level analysis reveals varying difficulty across NeuCo-Bench tasks: semantic land-cover proportion targets are reliably captured, whereas continuous biophysical targets and atmospheric targets (Biomass, Clouds, Heat Island) are substantially more sensitive to architectural and representational choices.
+Task-level analysis reveals varying difficulty across NeuCo-Bench tasks: semantic land-cover proportion targets are reliably captured, whereas continuous biophysical and atmospheric targets (Biomass, Clouds, Heat Island) are substantially more sensitive to architectural and representational choices.
 Differences in robustness, captured by the Q-score, can reveal variation even when mean $R^2$ appears saturated.

-\paragraph{}We employ the \textbf{NeuCo-Bench framework}, which relies on linear probing of 1D embeddings and limits downstream model complexity to isolate representation quality in a controlled and computationally efficient setting.
+We employ the \textbf{NeuCo-Bench framework}, which relies on linear probing of 1D embeddings and limits downstream model complexity to isolate representation quality.
 Some regression targets, particularly continuous biophysical variables, contain inherent label uncertainty that may constrain absolute performance but affects all methods equally.

-\paragraph{Backbone architecture and representation depth} play a decisive role.
+\textbf{Backbone architecture and representation depth} play a decisive role.
 Consistent with prior findings on the global modeling capacity of transformer architectures~\cite{raghu_vision_2021, noman_rethinking_2024}, ViTs outperform ResNets when using fixed-size embeddings for aggregated scene-level targets.
 However, optimal depth is task-dependent: ViT performance typically increases and saturates with depth, whereas ResNet features follow an inverted-U pattern, with intermediate stages substantially outperforming the final layer on continuous biophysical targets.
 This suggests that defaulting to final-layer embeddings can be suboptimal.

-\paragraph{Self-supervised objectives and aggregation strategies} shape representation quality.
+\textbf{Self-supervised objectives and aggregation strategies} shape representation quality.
 Contrastive objectives (e.g., DINO) favor semantic signals, whereas reconstruction-based objectives (e.g., MAE, FGMAE) better capture continuous variation; no single objective dominates, and complementary strengths emerge.
 Mean pooling provides a robust aggregation strategy, while min and max pooling often discard informative structure.
 CLS pooling remains competitive for transformers, but concatenation shows limited complementarity beyond mean pooling alone.